INM-6/beaverdam/README.md

 ### Configuration

 A single configuration file contains all the information for Beaverdam to access the database and set options for the dashboard.
-It's probably easiest to edit a copy of the example configuration file `config_countries.toml` (find it [here](example/config_countries.toml)) with your specific information.
-Find more information on the contents of the configuration file in the comments within the configuration file.
+It's probably easiest to edit the template configuration file `config_template.toml` with your specific details.
+Find more information within the configuration file.

 ### Build a database